Home » Marriage » Sex In Marriage

 Can a marriage survive without sex?

 Yes.
-You can think about things that will be intriguing for you and your spouse or about things you want to do or see as a couple.
+You can think about things that intrigue you and your spouse or something you want to do or see as a couple.
 It’s so much more important that the two of you connect than to have sex — the connection is more important than anything else.

 Yes.
 People tend to have affairs because of a lack of satisfaction.
 There are numerous things you can do to spice up your union.